animeshKansal/CodingPractice/README.md

 # Coding Practice

-I am a game lover.
-In my free time , I like to code for games using python, so that I can complete my hobby and get to practice python as well
+In my free time , I like to code for games using python and Java so that I can complete my hobby and get to practice python as well

-Now I do mostly practice on Hackerrank.com
+you can also check my account on Hackerrank.com
 Check this out:
 https://www.hackerrank.com/animesh_kansal1